Finding Joy in Eating

 “Diet” is a Four Letter Word

-Too often we think of “dieting” with such a negative connotation.
-We are practicing self-control and not eating the foods that are not good for our bodies, and we begin to look at it in a negative light.
+Have we lost the joy of eating?
+I think many of us have.
+We are so accustomed to restricting, counting, and limiting that we have lost the joy in eating.
+When we adopt a dieting mindset we loose much of the pleasure in food.
 It seems restrictive, not fun, not delicious, a burden, and so much work!
-First, I actually very much dislike the word “diet”.
-A diet in the American culture is a short-term restrictive way of eating to produce weight loss.
+First, you should know that I dislike the word “diet”.
+A “diet” in the American culture is defined as a short-term restrictive way of eating to produce weight loss.
 How many of you have said, “I can’t eat that, I am on a diet”?

-Record instructions if you were to let someone else take care of your body for a day.
+Record instructions if you were to let someone else take care of your body for two weeks.
 What would you tell them to do?
 Would you tell them to give you plenty of rest, fun time, good foods to eat, some exercise.
-How would you expect your body to be returned?
+How would you expect your body to be returned back to you?
 Now think about if YOU actually follow the directions you would give to someone else.
 If you aren’t, consider why not.
 What are your excuses?
 Now brainstorm some ways you can take care of your body better.
 Think about something you can do even today, not next week or even tomorrow.
-What about right now!

 1 Corinthians Chapter 6 verses 19-20, which says: “Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God with your body.”